utkarsh23kushwaha/bike_sales_forecasting/README.md

 ## Overview

 This repository contains the code and dataset for forecasting the order quantity of a bike store chain's products based on historical sales data from 2011 to 2015.
-We've developed a Gradient Boosting Regression model and a Random Forest Regressor model to predict future order quantities.
+Developed a Gradient Boosting Regression model and a Random Forest Regressor model to predict future order quantities.

 ## Table of Contents